SHISHANK1999/URBAN-OUTFITS/README.md

-Creating a README file for an e-commerce project using JavaScript and React can help outline the project’s goals, setup instructions, features, and usage details for contributors and users.
-Here’s a sample README for your project:

 🛒 E-Commerce React App

 An e-commerce web application built with React and JavaScript.
 This project simulates an online shopping platform with product listings, a shopping cart, and various product filtering and sorting features.